edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 Something difficult happened during that time which had a big impact on me.
 I can't really go into it.

-# Three in a place for two
+# Place for two for three

 _Apartment in Aberdeen city, Scotland_